Updated on

-Selling an item requires sufficient demand, a good marketing strategy, and a clear checkout process.
-All of this can be done without the actual product in sight.
+Selling an item requires creating enough demand, implementing a good marketing strategy, and ensuring a smooth checkout process.
+All of this can be accomplished without having the actual product physically available.

 Let's look at the types of shipping methods in terms of cost calculation based on all the different factors.